SVO20/scandi-geoweather-bot/readme.md

 3. If something went wrong, just ignore and make shure to stay alive
 4. Repeat forever

 ### Released
 `@scandi_geoweather_bot` is deployed on my server and it's exactly the same as this repo.

 Bot uptime since first beta in December 2020.
 [Try in Telegram](https://t.me/scandi_geoweather_bot)

+### Set up your own (with  `venv` )

+1. Ensure you have the API key from the Telegram bot @BotFather.
+2. It is optional, but would be good to have an API key from www.timezonedb.com to determine the local time by coordinates (it's free).
+3. Ensure you have the virtual environment service is installed in your version of Python:

+    `sudo apt install python3-venv`

+4. Run the following command on the server to clone source code:

+    `git clone https://github.com/SVO20/scandi-geoweather-bot && cd scandi-geoweather-bot`

+5. Create and activate a virtual environment:

+    `python3 -m venv env && source env/bin/activate`

+6. Run `sh install-and-setup.sh`.
+Input the Telegram bot API key (it will be verified), input the API key from www.timezonedb.com or skip step, and specify the image compression (size) for the weather chart – the default compression is already set to `0.8`.

+7. Run `sh run.sh`.